DiedrichsenLab/PcmPy/docs/source/model_type.rst

 Fixed models
 ------------
 In fixed models, the second moment matrix :math:`\mathbf{G}` is exactly predicted by the model.
-The simplest and most common example is the Null model, which states that :math:`\mathbf{G} = \mathbf{0}`.
-This is equivalent to assuming that there is no difference between the activity patterns measured under any of the conditions.
+The most common example is the Null model  :math:`\mathbf{G} = \mathbf{0}`.
+This is equivalent to assuming that there is no difference between any of the activity patterns.
 The Null-model is useful if we want to test whether there are any differences between experimental conditions.
+An alternative Null model would be :math:`\mathbf{G} = \mathbf{0}`, i.e. to assume that all conditions are equally far away from each other.

 Fixed models also occur when the representational structure can be predicted from some independent data.
 An example for this is shown in the following example, where we predict the structure of finger representations directly from the correlational structure of finger movements in every-day life (Ejaz et al., 2015).
 Importantly, fixed models only predict the the second moment matrix up to a proportional constant.
 The width of the distribution will vary with the overall scale or signal-to-noise-level.
 Thus, when evaluating fixed models we usually allow the predicted second moment matrix to be scaled by an arbitrary positive constant (see :ref:`fitting`).